Posted: 11/03/16 | November 3rd, 2016

 “The days are long but the years are short.”

-Just a few weeks into my trip, I happened to meet a beautiful American girl.
+Just a few weeks into my trip, I meet a girl.
 We spent the next few days traveling together — then quickly we became inseparable, changing travel plans to meet up with each other.

-On top of that there were the little things: the book I vowed to finish by the summer that still sits half done on my laptop, the gut I developed from poor eating, the friendship I had to end because nothing was ever good enough for that person, and the fact I had moved to Austin but in reality spent little time there.
+There were other things too: the book I vowed to finish by the summer that still sits half done on my laptop, the added weight I developed from poor eating, the friendship I had to end because nothing was ever good enough for that person, and the fact I had moved to Austin but in reality spent little time there.